ioikarin/SecurityEngineering/Week3_Security_Economics_and_Psychology/README.md

 - why are phishing attacks effective enough to be widespread practice?
 - why social engineering works on people?
 - why many people have hard time using  passwords in secure way?
-- why PGP fails to be effective way to secure email?
 - why it is so easy to spread malware?

-no strict length requirements, but aim for 100+ words per question.
+No strict length requirements, but aim for 100+ words per question.
+400-500 words for the whole task overall.

 ---